Ivorforce/NumDot/docs/setup/alternatives.rst

 - Easy to install (through the asset library).
 - Accessible documentation.
 - Developed for games, with according priorities.
-- (Ability to tweak binary size, WIP).
+- Ability to optimize for binary size vs performance.
 - (Ability to run operations in-place on godot types, WIP).

 **Con**